 Deficiencies in certain types of foods can worsen ADHD symptoms in children and adults.
-Getting adequate levels of the right foods optimizes brain function.
+An ADHD diet that ensures you're getting adequate levels of the right foods optimizes brain function.

 “Because the body makes brain-awakening neurotransmitters when you eat protein, start your day with a breakfast that includes it,” says Laura Stevens, M.S., a nutritionist at Purdue University and author of 12 Effective Ways to Help Your ADD/ADHD Child.
 “Don’t stop there.
 Look for ways to slip in lean protein during the day, as well.”